Storm Rider Clash of the Evils

-Feng Yun Jue is a Hong Kong animated feature film directed by Dante Lam and produced by Puzzle Animation Studio Limited and Shanghai Media Group.
-It is based on the manhua series Fung Wan by Ma Wing-shing.
+Storm Rider Clash of the Evils is a 2008 Hong Kong animated wuxia film directed by Dante Lam and produced by Puzzle Animation Studio and Shanghai Media Group.
+Starring Richie Ren and Nicholas Tse, it is adapted from the manhua series Fung Wan by Ma Wing-shing.

-Plot
+Synopsis

 The film is a spinoff of the original story and the two protagonists Wind and Cloud.
-The residents of Sword-Worshipping Manor, which houses the best sword-smiths in the world, are brutally massacred after they are alleged to be plotting a rebellion against the government.
-The young master of the manor, Ngou Kuet, is the only survivor.
-Ngou Kuet vows to finish forging the "Kuet" Sword, a task passed down by generations of his family which has yet to be completed.
-Ngou Kuet attacks Tin Ha Wui and battles with Wind and Cloud to obtain the blood of the Fire Kirin which can unleash the power of the sword.
-As the blood of the Fire Kirin runs in Wind's veins, he becomes Ngou Kuet's primary target.
+The residents of Sword-Worshipping Manor, which houses the best swordsmiths in the world, are brutally massacred after they are alleged to be plotting a rebellion against the government.
+The young master of the manor, Ao Jue, is the only survivor.
+Ao Jue vows to finish forging the Invincible Sword, a task passed down by generations of his family which has yet to be completed.
+Ao Jue attacks Under Heaven Society and battles with Wind and Cloud to obtain the blood of the Fire Kirin which can unleash the power of the sword.
+As the blood of the Fire Kirin runs in Wind's veins, he becomes Ao Jue's primary target.